 We promote freedom of expression and open communication.
 But we expect all participants to follow our code of conduct.
-Participants should avoid offending any person they interact with, and minimize the possibility serious disputes that may disrupt the workplace, event or any community CodeCampSDQ interacts with/supports.
+Participants should avoid offending any person they interact with and minimize the possibility of serious disputes that may disrupt the workplace, event or any community CodecampSdq interacts with/supports.

 This policy applies to all CodeCampSDQ participants, attendees, or collaborators.

 All speakers or attendants should respect their colleagues, event speakers or attendees.
 CodeCampSDQ will not allow any kind of discriminatory behavior, harassment or victimization.

 CodeCampSDQ is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual/relationship orientation, disability, politics, disease, mental illness or disorder, disability, veteran status, economic status, physical appearance, body size, race, ethnicity, citizenship status, religion, language, or on any other basis.

 We do not tolerate harassment in any form: to, or by anyone.
 Sexual language and imagery are not appropriate for any venue, talk, community group or any other event where CodeCampSDQ is a sponsor or participant.
 Participants violating these rules may be sanctioned or expelled from the engagement without a refund at the discretion of the organizers.